Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 - Open the “Receive Bitcoin” section

-- Scan the QR code at a Bitcoin ATM when purchasing BTC
+- Display your wallet's QR code for the Bitcoin ATM to scan when buying BTC

 Bitcoin Wallet Security - Key Principles

-Do not show your seed phrase or private key to anyone.
-Support staff, Bitcoin ATM operators, exchanges, or any legitimate company should never ask you for this information.
+Never show anyone your seed phrase or private key.
+No support agent, Bitcoin ATM operator, exchange or legitimate company should ever ask you for this information.

-Don't click on suspicious links , and always make sure you're using the official app or website.
-Fake wallets and phishing sites are one of the most common methods used to steal cryptocurrencies.
+Do not click suspicious links, and always check that you are using the official app or website.
+Fake wallets and phishing sites are among the most common ways cryptocurrency is stolen.

-Set a strong password, a screen lock, and , if the app supports it, additional biometric security measures.
-For larger amounts, consider using a hardware wallet.
+Set a strong password and a screen lock and, if the app supports them, enable additional biometric security features.
+Consider a hardware wallet for larger amounts.

 The Most Common Mistakes Made by Beginners